Bladetrain3r/Magic-Launcher/README.md

 - Ensure X11 forwarding is enabled: `ssh -X user@host`
 - The fixed 720p resolution should work on most displays

+### Known Issues
+- Launching multiple terminal apps at once is permitted and will cause a mess in your TTY
+- Unicode doesn't work via WSL

 ## License

 This project is released into the public domain.
 See LICENSE file for details.